adaiguoguo/Installation-guide-for-GitLab-on-OS-X/README.md

 sudo chown -R git:git /Users/git
 ```

-Suggest git user should be admin
+Warning!!! git user should be admin

 Hide the git user from the login screen: